 Installing UFW on Raspberry Pi

 UFW is available in the default Raspbian repositories, so its installation is quite straightforward.
-Let’s go through the steps to install and enable UFW on your Raspberry Pi.
+Let’s see the steps to install and enable UFW on your Raspberry Pi.

-First, make sure your system’s package list is updated:
+First, make sure your system’s package list is up to date:

 Basic UFW Configuration

 After enabling UFW, the next step is to configure the firewall rules.
-UFW allows you to add rules to allow or deny traffic based on different criteria.
+UFW allows adding rules to allow or deny traffic based on different criteria.

 Some of the most common commands are: